tavinathanson/bimah-bc/README.md

 **Bimah** is a Next.js application designed to analyze synagogue pledge data from ShulCloud exports.
 It provides comprehensive analytics, interactive visualizations, and detailed Excel reports for tracking pledge commitments across fiscal years.

+## 🎯 Design Philosophy: Extensibility First

+This application is designed to work for **any synagogue or religious organization**, not just one specific congregation.
+We avoid hardcoding values and instead calculate bins, ranges, and thresholds dynamically from your data.
+See [`.claude/design-principles.md`](./.claude/design-principles.md) for detailed design guidelines.

 ## 🔒 Privacy First

 **All data processing happens entirely in your browser.** Your pledge data: